GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Light curve fitting

 \subsection{Spectroscopic light curve fits}

-We fixed the orbital parameters $P$, $T_0$, $e$, $\omega$, and $i$ from \autoref{tab:5205par} along with the spot configuration to the values from \autoref{tab:5205spotpar} that were derived from our white light curve fit.
-The light curve for each spectral channel had eight free parameters, including the \begin{enumerate*}[label=(\roman*)] \item radius ratio ($R_p/R_\star$), \item parameterized coefficients for a quadratic limb-darkening law ($q_1,~q_2$), \item coefficients for a second-order polynomial as a function of time to model the out-of-transit baseline, \item spot flux ratio ($f_\textrm{spot}$), and \item a multiplicative factor to the uncertainties for each channel. \end{enumerate*} We sampled the parameter space using the dynamic nested sampler \texttt{dynesty} with 1000 live points and a convergence criterion of $\Delta\ln Z=0.1$.
-A few channels for all visits of the \texttt{ExoTiC-JEDI} reduction are shown in \autoref{fig:spectralc} and the transit depths as a function of wavelength (i.e., the transmission spectra) for both the \texttt{ExoTiC-JEDI} and \texttt{Eureka!} reductions are shown in \autoref{fig:spectracomp}.
+Both the \texttt{ExoTiC-JEDI} and \texttt{Eureka!} spectroscopic light curves were fit using Stage 5 from \texttt{Eureka!} with identical priors.\footnote{We did not perform the spectroscopic fits with \texttt{juliet} out of convenience, as \texttt{Eureka!} provided a well-vetted pipeline that could use the same systematic model (quadratic polynomial), transit code (\texttt{spotrod}), and sampler (\texttt{dynesty}) while also generating the resulting spectra and various diagnostic plots.
+We also note that the version of \texttt{Eureka!} (v0.1) used in this work did not have the ability to perform a joint white light curve fits.} We fixed the orbital parameters $P$, $T_0$, $e$, $\omega_\star$, $a/R_\star$, and $i$\footnote{This implicitly fixes the impact parameter, $b\equiv a/R_\star \cos i$} from \autoref{tab:5205par} along with the spot configuration to the values from \autoref{tab:5205spotpar} that were derived from our white light curve fit.
+The priors for the free parameters in the fits to the spectroscopic light curves are listed in \autoref{tab:5205priors}.
+The light curve for each spectral channel had eight free parameters, including the \begin{enumerate*}[label=(\roman*)] \item radius ratio ($R_p/R_\star$), \item parameterized coefficients for a quadratic limb darkening law ($q_1,~q_2$), \item coefficients for a second-order polynomial as a function of time to model the out-of-transit baseline, \item spot flux ratio ($f_\textrm{spot}$), and \item a multiplicative factor to the uncertainties for each channel. \end{enumerate*} We sampled the parameter space using the dynamic nested sampler \texttt{dynesty} with 1000 live points and a convergence criterion of $\Delta\ln Z=0.1$.
+Some channels for all visits for both the \texttt{ExoTiC-JEDI} and \texttt{Eureka!} reductions are shown in \hyperref[figset:lc]{Fig. Set 13}.
+The transit depths as a function of wavelength (i.e., the transmission spectra) are shown in \hyperref[fig:spectracomp]{Fig. Set 2}.

 \startlongtable